Umerkhalilkk/robotic-arm-6dof/readme.md

 A robotic arm controlled through a smaller, hand-built master arm.
 Potentiometers on the master arm sense joint position, and a microcontroller maps those readings to servo positions on the main arm, so moving a joint on the small arm moves the corresponding joint on the large arm in real time.

-Originally built for the Engineering Workshop course, Bahria University Karachi Campus (BS RIS), under the supervision of Zaryab Qazi.
+Originally built for the Engineering Workshop course, under the supervision of Zaryab Qazi.

 ## Team